EvSivtsova/gilded-rose-tech-test/README.md

 * creates an instance of that class for each item
 * There is also a method to create an instance of item class for one item only, if required.

-The process is further automated by refactoring of the GuildedRose class, which:
+The process is further automated by refactoring of the GildedRose class, which:
 * iterates through an array of item objects (different types of items)
 * calls the method that update the values of sell_in and quality
 * prints the updated values to the console, if necessary.